-- ^Besides the those projectile types listed above, there were also an Exercise training projectile along with a lighter charge of 30 DC propellant (weight unavailable) for firing it.
+- ^Besides the projectile types listed above, there was also an Exercise training projectile along with a lighter charge of 30 DC propellant (weight unavailable) for firing it.

 - ^Illumination rounds introduced in 1938 and these were rated at 950,000 candle power and had a maximum range of 23,600 yards (21,580 m).

 - ^The propellant charge was in one bag with a 2.6 oz (75 gm) black powder igniter.

 - ^The muzzle velocity is occasionally quoted as high as 3,215 fps (980 mps), but Japanese sources give the lower values used above.
 Even at these lower values, the barrel life was quite short.

 - During maneuvers in August 1938 Mikuma fired several salvos at about 21,870 yards (20,000 m) and achieved a mean dispersion of about 304 yards (278 m), much tighter than the patterns achieved by the "A" cruisers armed with 20 cm/50 (8") Type No. 2 guns.

 |2.3 degrees||5,470 yards (5,000 m)||2,175 fps (663 mps)||3.0|

 |5.4 degrees||10,940 yards (10,000 m)||1,526 fps (465 mps)||7.7|

 |11.2 degrees||16,400 yards (15,000 m)||1,115 fps (340 mps)||16.5|